 You’ll only need a few simple ingredients to make this tasty cake.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

-- For the frosting: cream cheese, sweetener, vanilla
+For the frosting: Cream cheese, sweetener, and vanilla.

 How to make keto carrot cake

 I’m a very lazy cook, and almost always make simple, one-layer cakes such as this Greek yogurt cake or this almond flour chocolate cake.
 I only make layer cakes on birthdays.
 So this keto birthday cake is a rare occurrence in our household!

 So I knew that I wanted this cake to be a simple one-layer cake, made in a square 8-inch pan.

 I also knew that I wanted to frost this particular cake.
 It’s excellent without frosting, and when you don’t frost it you can serve it for breakfast.
 But there’s something about carrot cake and cream cheese frosting – it’s such a classic combination.